oracle-livelabs/oci/digital-twin/04-monitor-assets/monitor-assets.md

 Input an instance ID, e.g. 1
 Paste the copied OCID to stream_id field.
 Input the steps that we like to try and debug.
 A sample of the payload is given.
+The steps parameter directs the digital twin when to generate an anamly and put the rusults in the streaming service.

 ~~~
 {